AlirezaRoshanzamir/continuous-delivery-course/5-continuous-integration/presentation.md

 - Helps you to be more disciplined about your refactoring and stick to small changes that preserve behavior
 - Less conflicts
 - Forces you to take regular breaks and stretch your muscles to help avoid carpal tunnel syndrome or RSI
-- Something catastrophic happens you haven’t lost too much work.
+- Something catastrophic happens you haven't lost too much work.

 It is impossible to truly do continuous integration while using branches because, by definition, if you are working on a branch, your code is not being integrated with that of other developers